 Goodwill impairment is determined using a two-step process.
 The first step involves a comparison of the estimated fair value of each of the Company's reporting units to its carrying value, including goodwill.
 In performing the first step, the Company determines the fair value of a reporting unit using a discounted cash flow ("DCF") analysis.
 Determining fair value requires the exercise of significant judgment, including judgment about the amount and timing of expected future cash flows and appropriate discount rates.
 The expected cash flows used in the DCF analyses are based on the Company's most recent budget and, for years beyond the budget, the Company's estimates, which are based, in part, on forecasted growth rates.
-The discount rates used in the DCF analyses are intended to reflect the risks inherent in the expected future cash flows of the respective reporting units.
-Assumptions used in the DCF analyses, including the discount rate, are assessed annually based on the reporting units' current results and forecast, as well as macroeconomic and industry specific factors.
-The discount rates used in the Company's annual goodwill impairment assessment ranged from 13% to 20% in both 2010 and 2009.
-If the estimated fair value of a reporting unit exceeds its carrying value, goodwill of the reporting unit is not impaired and the second step of the impairment test is not necessary.
-If the carrying value of a reporting unit exceeds its estimated fair value, then the second step of the goodwill impairment test must be performed.
-The second step of the goodwill impairment test compares the implied fair value, then the second step of the goodwill impairment test must be performed.
-The second step of the goodwill impairment test goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
-In other words, the estimated fair value of the reporting unit had been acquired in a business combination and the fair value of the reporting unit was the purchase price paid.
-If the carryi exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
+The discount rates used in the DCF analyses, including the discount rate, are assessed annually based on the reporting units' current results and forecast, as well as macroeconomic and industry specific factors.
+The discount rates used in the Company's value, goodwill of the reporting unit is not impaired and the second step of the impairment test is not necessary.
+If the carrying value of a reporting unit value of a reporting unit's goodwill with its carrying value to measure the amount of impairment, if any.
+The implied fair value of goodwill impairment test must be performed.
+The second step of the goodwill impairment test of goodwill is determined in the same manner as the amount of goodwill recognized in a business combination.
+In other words, the estimated fair value of the reporting unit's goodwill recognized in a business combination.
+In other reporting unit's goodwill exceeds the implied fair value of the reporting unit (including any unrecognized intangible assets) as if the reporting unit's goodwill exceeds the implied fair value of the reporting unit is not impairment is recognized in a business combination.
+In other words, the estimated fair value of the implicit in a business combination and the fair value of the reporting unit was the purchase price paid.
+If the carrying value of exceeds its fair value, an impairment loss is recognized in an amount equal to that excess.
 The estimates of fair value of indefinite-lived intangible assets are determined using an avoided royalty DCF valuation analysis.
 Significant judgments inherent in this analysis include the selection of appropriate royalty and discount rates and estimating the amount and timing of expected future cash flows.
 The discount rates used in the DCF analyses are intended to reflect the risks inherent in the expected future cash flows generated by the respective intangible assets.
 The royalty rates used in the DCF analyses are based upon an estimate of the royalty rates that a market participant would pay to license the Company's trade names and trademarks.
 Assumptions used in the avoided royalty DCF analyses, including the discount rate and royalty rate, are assessed annually based on the actual and projected cash flows related to the asset, as well as macroeconomic and industry specific factors.
 The discount rates used in the Company's annual indefinite-lived impairment assessment ranged from 13% to 20% in both 2010 and 2009, and the royalty rates used ranged from 1% to 10% in both 2010 and 2009.